Simple2Sample/Simple-Samples-Derpibooru-Tag-Alert/Readme.md

 Ok, I admit it.
 I'm kind of obsessed over Spitfire.
 I noticed that I was checking Derpibooru's tag of her very often, so instead I let this script do it for me.

 Yes I know it's weird.
 About one image of her is made every one or two days, so I usually never find anything new whenever I look at Derpibooru.
 This script thus frees my time.

 # INSTRUCTIONS

+I recommend running this script on a Raspberry Pi or a server of some sort.

 1. Install [Python3](https://www.python.org/).
 Linux users usually already have this.
 2. Install [pip](https://pypi.org/project/pip/).
 This is usually included in Python3.
 	- If not, follow these [instructions](https://pip.pypa.io/en/stable/installing/#installing-with-get-pip-py)